 - Access to CSCCE’s playbook template to reuse in your community

 - A dedicated cohort channel in CSCCE’s Slack community of practice where you can share ideas and resources with your classmates and facilitators

 Participants in the CSCCE Community Manager Certification Program will also receive:

 - Assessment and feedback on select course assignments

 - Access to office hours to discuss their playbook progress

-- A digital badge upon completion of the course
+- A digital badge to confirm your graduation from the course (dependent on completion of all course requirements)

 Related consultancy offerings

 While we’ve not run this online course before, CSCCE staff have extensive experience supporting clients and learners in the creation of playbooks.
 To date, we’ve supported the creation of over 50 playbooks or collaboration guidelines – in contexts that include: